k2view-academy/K2View-Academy/articles/39_fabric_catalog/13_discovery_pipeline_settings.md

 * When multiple schemas or datasets are populated, they should be comma-separated.
-* A rule should include either a Crawler filter or the Override checkbox or both.
+* A rule should include either a Crawler filter or a checked Override checkbox, or both.
 Possible filter settings are described below.

 #### Crawler Filter = Exclude This

 When the filter is set to **Exclude This**:

 * The Crawler excludes the specified *Schema(s)* and *Dataset(s)*.
-Thus, at least a schema should be populated.
+Thus, at least the schema should be populated.
-* This rule cannot be combined with *Override*, because the specified *Schema(s)* and *Dataset(s)* are excluded by the Crawler.
+* This rule cannot be combined with the *Override* action, as the specified *Schema(s)* and *Dataset(s)* are excluded by the Crawler.

 #### Crawler Filter = Exclude Others